appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/repeato-test-runner.md

 ### Prerequisites

-Before executing the **Repeato Test Runner** workflow step, certain prerequisite workflow steps must be completed:
+Before running the **Repeato Test Runner** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                                   | Description                                                                                                                                                                                                                  |
 | ------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |